dtux-kangaroo/ko-react/site/pages/icon/doc/icon.en-US.md

 ### Basic usage

-Just assign the class name to `el-icon-iconName`.
+Just assign the class name to `ko-icon-iconName`.

 :::demo